cympfh/mastodon-cli/README.md

 # make your app (API client)
 $ ./mast create-app "(app-name)"

-# this command save a config file:
+# this command saves a config file:
 # ~/.mast/(server)/app.json

 # auth your account
-./mast auth
+$ ./mast auth

-(auth on your browser)
+# starting authorization on your browser
-(copy&paste code)
+# Accept if you can
+# and copy&paste the CODE

-# this command save a config file:
+# this command saves a config file:
 # ~/.mast/(server)/auth.json

 ```